Gaunless Bridge: Removal and preservation

 By 1901 the bridge was overloaded by the increasing weight of coal wagons.
 It was dismantled and removed, but kept in storage at Brusselton Colliery.
 The original stone abutments were kept, although with recesses cut into them to accept new plate girders.
-When the York Railway Museum was opened at Queen Street in 1927, the bridge was re-assembled in commemoration of the centenary of the S&DR. Since 1975, it has been on display in the car park of the National Railway Museum, York, for many years carrying a coal wagon of the original chaldron style.
+When the York Railway Museum was opened at Queen Street in 1927, the bridge was re-assembled in commemoration of the centenary of the S&DR. From 1975, it was on display in the car park of the National Railway Museum, York, for many years carrying a coal wagon of the original chaldron style.
 The bridge has now spent longer on display as a museum artefact than it did in service as a bridge.
+In 2023 the bridge was again dismantled and re-erected at the Locomotion Museum, Shildon, where it is much closer to its original location.

-In February 2023 Historic England awarded Durham County Council £161,000 to repair the abutments, which remained in situ when the original bridge was deconstruted.
+In February 2023 Historic England awarded Durham County Council £161,000 to repair the abutments, which remained in situ when the original bridge was deconstructed.
 The repair works will add a new bridge deck intended to join the bridge into a wider Stockton and Darlington Railway Walking and Cycling route.